Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Parameterizing the Energy Dissipation Rate

 Compared to the left panels, the right panels of Fig.~\ref{fig4} portray very different scaling characteristics.
-All the data collapse on quasi-universal curves remarkably; especially, for the $\overline{\varepsilon} \approx \overline{e} S$ case.
+All the data collapse on quasi-universal curves remarkably, especially, for the $\overline{\varepsilon} \approx \overline{e} S$ case.
 The slopes of the regression lines, estimated via conventional least-squares approach and bootstrapping \citep{efron82,mooney93}, are shown on these plots.
 Essentially, we have found:

-We note that our estimated coefficient 0.63 is within the range of values reported by Schumann and Gerz~\cite{schumann95} from laboratory experiments and large-eddy simulations (please refer to their Fig.~1).
+We note that our estimated coefficient 0.63 is within the range of values reported by \cite{schumann95} from laboratory experiments and large-eddy simulations (please refer to their Fig.~1).

-In summary, neither $\overline{\varepsilon} = \overline{e} N$ nor $\overline{\varepsilon} = \sigma_w^2 N$ are appropriate parameterizations for weakly or moderately stratified conditions; they may provide reasonable predictions for very stable conditions.
-In contrast, the shear-based parameterizations should be applicable from a wide range of stability conditions, from near-neutral to at least $Ri_g \approx 0.2$.
-Since within the stable boundary layer, $Ri_g$ rarely exceeds 0.2 \citep[see][]{nieuwstadt84}, we believe Eq.~\ref{EDR1} or Eq.~\ref{EDR2} will suffice for most practical boundary layer applications.
-However, for free atmosphere, where $Ri_g$ can exceed O(1), Deardorff's parameterization (i.e., $\overline{\varepsilon} = 0.25 \overline{e} N$) might be a more viable option.
+In summary, neither $\overline{\varepsilon} = \overline{e} N$ nor $\overline{\varepsilon} = \sigma_w^2 N$ are appropriate parametrizations for weakly or moderately stratified conditions; they may provide reasonable predictions for very stable conditions.
+In contrast, the shear-based parametrizations should be applicable from a wide range of stability conditions, from near-neutral to at least $Ri_g \approx 0.2$.
+Since within the continuously turbulent stable boundary layer (SBL), $Ri_g$ rarely exceeds 0.2 \citep[see][]{garratt82,nieuwstadt84}, we believe Eq.~\ref{EDR1} or Eq.~\ref{EDR2} will suffice for most practical boundary-layer applications.
+However, for intermittently turbulent SBLs and the free atmosphere, where $Ri_g$ can exceed O(1), Deardorff's parametrization (i.e., $\overline{\varepsilon} = 0.25 \overline{e} N$) might be a more viable option.
 Unfortunately, we cannot verify this speculation using our existing DNS dataset.